parallel-markets/handbook/security/acceptable-use.md

 Compliance with this policy will be verified through various methods, including but not limited to, automated reporting, remote monitoring, audits and feedback to the policy owner.

-Any team member or contractor found to be in violation of this policy may be subject to disciplinary action, up to and including termination of employment, or contractual agreement.
+Any team member or contractor found to be in violation of this policy may be subject to disciplinary action, up to and including termination of employment or contractual agreement.

 ## Related Documents and Handbook Entries